-Tai Chi is an art of moving mediation and soft self defense.
+Tai Chi is an art of moving mediTation and soft self defense.

 It originated in China over 400 years ago and was traditional handed down within families.
 It teaches a solo form, three two-person exercises and verious weapons.
 Its goal is to teach a decidedly counterintuitive technique that we call Tifang (an uprooting technique that causes both your opponent's feet to leave the ground as his is tossed away with an effortless push).
 Its meditative and martial practices are based on Taoist traditions, and in that vein its martial application does not rely on the practitioner's speed or strength.
 It is a practice that fortifies the body and makes the timid brave.